Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 Losing body fat may help you achieve the slimmer, toned look that you're after.
 If you're at an unhealthy body fat percentage, dropping some weight can also help increase your energy, performance, and confidence.

-Before we jump into the best way to lower body fat percentage, let's take a look at how body fat affects your health and what a healthy body fat percentage looks like.
+Before we discuss the best way to lower body fat percentage, let's examine how body fat affects health and what a healthy body fat percentage looks like.

 There are three main types of body fat: